openshift/runbooks/alerts/advanced-cluster-management-operator/ACMMetricsCollectorForwardRemoteWriteError.md

 ## Impact

 When this alert is firing, metrics from the Hub cluster itself are successfully collected but cannot be sent to the central Thanos storage.
 This will cause the Hub cluster to appear "dark" or "offline" in Grafana, and its health and performance metrics will be missing.

+**Time sensitivity**: The metrics collector has a limited in-memory buffer.
+If this issue persists for an extended period (typically >1-2 hours), older metrics may be dropped to make room for new ones, resulting in permanent data gaps.

 This can also negatively affect SLO/SLI calculations that rely on Hub cluster metrics.

 ## Diagnosis